 In terms of incentivizing CAF II recipients to build out in a timely manner, the parties' responses rarely directly addressed the question.
-Frontier and AT&T believe that penalties under FCC rules incent providers to build out in a timely manner.87 CCRP believes that no incentives should be provided to facilities based providers in CAF II areas as they have already received incentives from the federal government.88 Other commenters including Cal Advocates , CETF, GCBC, NBNCBC and Race imply that incentives can occur, and transparency of public funding is enhanced by requiring that CAF II providers designate blocks that are not built should be released in a timely manner, reported to the Commission and become CASF grant-eligible.89 NBNCBC and Race support reporting to the Commission by January 15, 2019 and bi-annually, respectively.
+Frontier and AT&T believe that penalties under FCC rules incent providers to build out in a timely manner.
+CCRP believes that no incentives should be provided to facilities based providers in CAF II areas as they have already received incentives from the federal government.
+Other commenters including Cal Advocates , CETF, GCBC, NBNCBC and Race imply that incentives can occur, and transparency of public funding is enhanced by requiring that CAF II providers designate blocks that are not built should be released in a timely manner, reported to the Commission and become CASF grant-eligible.
+NBNCBC and Race support reporting to the Commission by January 15, 2019 and bi-annually, respectively.

-Parties commented a range of processes that can be used for CAF II providers to notify the Commission before July 1, 2020, that it has either completed or elected not to build within identified census blocks.
-AT&T and Frontier do not support any additional reporting requirements.90 Cal Advocates
+Parties commented a range of processes that can be used for CAF II providers to notify the Commission before July 1, 2020, that it has either

-87 Frontier Phase II Opening Comments April 16, 2018 at 8 and AT&T at 19.
+&lt;sup>86 Frontier Phase II Opening Comments April 16, 2018 at 8 and AT&T at 19.

-88 CCRP Phase II Opening Comments April 16, 2018 at 8.
+&lt;sup>87 CCRP Phase II Opening Comments April 16, 2018 at 8.

-89 Cal Advocates Phase II Opening Comments April 16, 2018 at 13, CETF at 9, GCBC at 3, NBNCBC at 11, and Race at 7.
+&lt;sup>88 Cal Advocates Phase II Opening Comments April 16, 2018 at 13, CETF at 9, GCBC at 3, NBNCBC at 11, and Race at 7.